-One of the amazing things about California is that it shares an international border with Mexico.
-Because of this it is entirely possible to go on a hike in the morning and hop to another country for a tour of the famous Tecate Brewery and some tacos for lunch, just like Last Adventurer and I did.
+One of the fantastic things about California is that it shares an international border with Mexico.
+Because of this, it is entirely possible to go on a hike in the morning and hop to another country for a tour of the famous Tecate Brewery and some tacos for lunch, just like Last Adventurer and I did.
 While I know the Tecate Brewery is not in California, this post is mostly California, with a little international spice thrown in.
+Here is all the information.

 - You need a passport to cross the border